-- The intention was to create a positive sensation in Paris but the picture shocked and scandalised. - Sargent later wrote: 'I suppose it is the best thing I have ever done'. - There are mixed views of Madame Pierre Gautreau from 'stopped traffic in the street' to poorly educated and boorish.
+- The intention was to create a positive sensation in Paris but the picture went too far and shocked and scandalised the public.
+However, Sargent later wrote: 'I suppose it is the best thing I have ever done'. - There are mixed views of Madame Pierre Gautreau from 'stopped traffic in the street' to poorly educated and boorish.